ArcticSnow/TopoPyScale_Documentation/docs/3_configurationFile.md

     LW_terrain_contribution: True
 ```

 The file `config.yml` is parsed by TopoPyScale at the time the class `topoclass('config.yml')` is created.
-As many config files can be created and used to

 ## File `csv` format for a list of points